Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Aug.
 6

-Tibbetts’ father, Robert, reveals to Fox News he believes his daughter is alive, and with somebody she knows.
+Tibbetts’ father, Rob, reveals to Fox News he believes his daughter is alive, and with somebody she knows.

 Aug.
 5